|

 EC Duane Clefstad to NCTI

-WJ Joe Watts LJ
+WJ Joe Watts LJ/MN

 Nov 1 - NAVCANADA begins operation